nicklockwood/FXForms/README.md

 Release notes
 --------------

+Version 1.2.8

+- Fixed incorrect type inference for fields with a segue property
+- Date picker can now be dismissed by tapping date field again

 Version 1.2.7

 - Fixed bug where button-type fields (ones with an action but no editable value) were not correctly inferred